shivanik96/MFQ-Hofstede-Multilingual/ReadMe.md

 # Moral Foundation Questionnaire and Hofstede's Values Survey Module

-While the Moral Foundation Questionnaire, or MFQ, is present for a number of languages, its latest version, MFQ-2, is present only in four languages -- English, Spanish, Chinese, and Arabic.
-This makes conducting research in languages other than these difficult.
-Consequently, there is a need to translate the MFQ-2 in languages required for study.
-Similarly, if a study requires us to collect cultural information using the Hofstede's questionnaire for the languages it is not present in, we would need to translate that too.
+The Moral Foundations Questionnaire (MFQ) is available in multiple languages; however, its latest version, MFQ-2, is currently limited to just four: English, Spanish, Chinese, and Arabic.
+This limitation poses challenges for research in other languages, highlighting the need to translate MFQ-2 into additional languages as required for diverse studies.
+Similarly, when using Hofstede’s questionnaire to gather cultural insights, translations would also be necessary for any languages not yet covered.

-In this repository, we aim to create a collection of these questionnaires for all the languages they are present in.
-Further, we aim to collect the translations for the missing languages.
+This repository aims to compile all available language versions of these questionnaires and to gather translations for those still missing.

 ## Available languages
 | **Language**      | **MFQ2** | **MFQ** | **Hofstede Cultural Questionnaire (VSM 2013)** | **# prolific participants** |